 Organization of a Cappadocia trip

-How you can organize a trip to Cappadocia, I wrote a few weeks ago in my first Cappadocia article Cappadocia vacation summarized.
+I explained how you can organize a trip to Cappadocia a few weeks ago in my first Cappadocia vacation items summarized.
 Today I share my travel diary with you and tell about my experiences between fairy chimneys and hot air balloons.

 My Cappadocia Diary